adapaania/HDFC-Internship/Readme.md

 │   └── Monsoon - XGB MODEL.ipynb
 └── Readme.md
 ```
 📝 Note:
 - Raw datasets are intentionally NOT included in this repository (confidential).
-- To run the notebooks, place the required files locally (e.g., under a private `data/` folder on your machine)
-  and update file paths accordingly.

 ---